 Water is the most abundant substance on the

 surface of our planet and is essential for all life.

 - Water in rivers,

-lakes and the oceans is evaporated by the heat of the Sun (endothermic).
+lakes, seas and the oceans is evaporated by the heat energy of the Sun's

-'precipitation' which on melting returns to the rivers, seas and oceans.
+'precipitation' and the water returns to the land, rivers, seas and oceans.

 - This is known as the water cycle.